-Across the street from historic Mission Dolores, this funky neighborhood café has it all - great views of Dolores Park, filling breakfast and lunch fare, home-made smoothies, freshly baked pastries, and a cool spot to people-watch in the heart of the Mission district.
-Don't miss the live music on Friday nights. § 501 Dolores St • Map F5 • (415) 621-2936 • Dis. access
+Across the street from historic Mission Dolores, this funky neighborhood café has it all - great views of Dolores Park, filling breakfast and lunch fare. home-made smoothies, freshly baked pastries, and a cool spot to people-watch in the heart of the Mission district.
+Live music and spoken word performances on Friday nights. @ 501 Dolores St. Map F5 • (415) 621-2936 • Dis. access